 Augmentin is taken two or three times daily.
-If you take it twice daily, spread out the doses so that they’re roughly 12 hours apart.
-If you take it three times daily, spread out the doses so that they’re roughly eight hours apart.
+If you take it twice daily, spread out the doses so that they’re about 12 hours apart.
+If you take it three times daily, spread out the doses so that they’re about eight hours apart.

 Taking Augmentin with food

-You can take Augmentin on an empty stomach or with a meal.
+You should take Augmentin with a meal.
 Taking it with a meal may reduce stomach upset and help your body absorb the drug better.

 Can Augmentin be crushed?

-Augmentin can be crushed.
-However, Augmentin XR should not be crushed.
-If either type of tablet is scored (has an indented line across it), it can be split in half.
+Augmentin oral tablets can be crushed.
+If the tablet is scored (has an indented line across it), it can be split in half.